 Paris has two world-class international airports: Charles de Gaulle Airport (also called Paris Roissy Airport), located 14 miles (23km) northeast of Paris; and Paris-Orly Airport, located nine miles (14km) south of Paris.
 There are direct flights to Paris from various cities in the UK, New York and many European cities.
 Get more information on Airports in Paris.

 Did you know?

--Jim Morrison and Oscar Wilde are both buried the Pere Lachaise cemetery in Paris.
+-Jim Morrison and Oscar Wilde are both buried at the Pere Lachaise cemetery in Paris.

--The Eiffel tower was originally intended to be a temporary monument which would eventually be dismantled and sold as scrap.
+-The Eiffel Tower was originally intended to be a temporary monument that would eventually be dismantled and sold as scrap.

 Become our Paris Travel Expert